lgreco/cdp/docs/source/COMP363/outline.rst

 - Week 5: unit 9, by itself
 - Week 6: unit 11, by itself

 Depending on everyone's background and prior experience in the graduate class, we could condense the review part even more.
-Then, for the last part of the term (weeks 6-12) we focus on special topics, including
+Then, for the last part of the term (weeks 6-12) we focus on advanced and special topics, including

 - Artificial neural networks
 - Large language models